OpenDSA/OpenDSA/RST/source/Shellsort.rst

 The first sublist would be the elements in positions 0 and 8.
 The second is in positions 1 and 9, and so on.

-Click on the slideshow buttons to see the series of sublists of size two.
+As you click through the following slideshow, you will see each of the sublists of length 2.

 .. raw:: html